Ultimate Guide Soufriere St. Lucia

 💣Antisocial Tourist Tip: Many visitors cram these into a rushed day trip, but staying in Soufrière means you can experience them at your own pace — without tour groups.

-1. Climb Gross Piton
+1. Climb Gros Piton

 2. Hike Tet Paul Nature Trail